madhu0505096/SQL-CaseStudies/README.md

 The first item from the menu which was purchased by the customers can be found out by looking at the first order_date for each customer.
 As we know some customers came more than once on the same day we should make sure our query covers this scenario.

 ```

---Create a temperory table or CTE to hold the first ordered date result
+--Create a temprory table or CTE to hold the first ordered date result

     with temp as (
         select